greedybrain/LaymanDocs/backend_api/NOTES.md

 - A user/layman has a name, reputation, bio and a profile containing that information √√√√
-- A question has a topic, url, pasted_info, time created
+- A question has a topic, url, pasted_info, time created √√√√
-- A elab has text, time created
+- A elab has text, time created √√√√
 - A reply has text, time created
 - An upvote is an integer
 - A downvote is an integer

 ## A Layman >

+- has_many :questions, dependent: :destroy √√√√
-- has many questions √√√√
+- has_many :elabs, through: :questions √√√√
-- has many elabs through questions √√√√
+- has_many :elabs, dependent: :destroy √√√√
-- has many questions through elabs √√√√
+- has_many :questions, through: :elabs √√√√

 ## A Question >

-- belongs to a layman
+- belongs to a layman √√√√
-- has many elabs
+- has many elabs √√√√
-- has many laymans through elabs
+- has many laymans through elabs √√√√
 - has many upvotes
 - has many downvotes
 - has many laymans through votes

 ## An Elab >

-- belongs to a question
+- belongs to a question √√√√
-- belongs to a layman
+- belongs to a layman √√√√
 - has many replies
 - has many Upvotes
 - has many Downvotes